What are Idiopathic Inflammatory Myopathies?

 Idiopathic inflammatory myopathies (IIMs), except for sporadic inclusion body myositis (sIBM), present with subacute symmetrical weakness of the limb girdle muscles, an elevated serum creatine kinase activity, and inflammatory cells in the muscle biopsy (necrotizing autoimmune myopathy being an exception).

-The most common types of the rare IIM’s are:
+The subtypes of IIM’s are:

 - Dermatomyositis (DM)

 - Polymyositis (PM)

 - Juvenile forms (JDM, and more rare, JPM)

 - Necrotizing Autoimmune Myopathy (NAM, newer subtype)

 Some IIM’s are potentially treatable when properly diagnosed and with the initiation of therapy.
 Getting a proper diagnosis early on can be key in managing these diseases.

 DM, PM, JDM, and NAM are usually responsive to immunotherapies (see Treating Myositis). sIBM is typically refractory to these therapies.

 Inflammatory myopathies, sIBM excluded, are amenable to immunosuppressive and immunomodulation therapies.
 The prognosis of IIM is not well known since long-term outcome and prognostic factors vary widely.
 Disease-related mortality rates in PM and DM are at least 10%.
 In DM mortality is attributed to cancer and pulmonary complications.
 Juvenile dermatomyositis has a low mortality rate.
 Because chronic immunosuppressive therapy is associated with significant side-effects, and many patients remain (partially) refractory to treatment, novel therapeutic agents that are safe and effective are needed.